joyyjiang/dash-bayesian-ab-test/README.md

 The final recommendation is based on the portion of the %lift plot.
 If it exceeds 95%, the experiment group is the winner. if it is lower than 5%, control group the winner.
 Any value in between,  we cannot reach a conclusion yet.

-Note that there's no industry standard of choosing a decision rule or setting the decision rule's threshold,since Bayesian AB testing is still fairly young.
+Note that there's no industry standard of choosing a decision rule or setting the decision rule's threshold, since Bayesian AB testing is still fairly young.
 Different people may have different methodologies.